LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 For text embeddings coming from a language model we have to pass an array of floats to `p_sample`.
 However I will be assuming the embeddings are calculated in the model too, so the `p_sample` will expect an integer label or an array of integer labels.
 These will then be passed to an embedding layer.
+(For modifications which can take in external embeddings, see the [feature/external-embeddings](https://github.com/LiorSinai/DenoisingDiffusion.jl/pull/5) branch on the repository.)
 As a trick to combine the models for unconditioned noise and conditioned noise, a label of 1 will be considered "random choice" and higher integers are guided diffusion.

 As discussed above, for the special case of the `guidance_scale=1` inputs will be passed directly to the model else the more computationally intensive classifier-free guidance will be invoked.